patbeirne/tf/README.md

 /$
 ```

 The first half of the **TF** module holds the functions.
-These may come in handy for parsing files, making backups or searching through files.
+With these you can  parse or search files, or make backups.

 The second half contains the simple command shell.
-This may come in handy for testing the functions, experimenting with their functions, or if you, like me, like to play around with a live system.
-If you don't need the shell, just delete everything from `def _help():` downward.
+This may come in handy for testing the functions, experimenting with how they work, or if you, like me, enjoy playing around with a live system.
+[If you don't need the shell, just delete everything from `-----cut here` downward.]

 ## Functions